 This model was trained using the PyTorch framework with automated mixed precision training with fp16 Tensor Cores across four DGX nodes.

-For more information, see the paper, Hierarchical Multi-Scale Attention for Semantic Segmentation, and forthcoming code release.
+For more information, see the paper, Hierarchical Multi-Scale Attention for Semantic Segmentation, and the code in the NVIDIA/semantic-segmentation GitHub repo, where you can run pretrained models or train your own.

 To learn more about projects like this, see Research at NVIDIA.